RJEGR/2nd-Workshop-in-Advanced-Bioinformatics/README.md

 ### Introduction

-Nucleic acid sequences rich in guanine are capable of forming four-stranded structures called G-quadruplexes, stabilized by Hoogsteen hydrogen bonding between a tetrad of guanine bases (also called Potential G-quadruplex forming sequences, PQSs).
-The formation of these telomeric quadruplexes has been shown to decrease the activity of the enzyme telomerase, which is responsible for elongating telomeres.
-Since elevated telomerase activity has been implicated in ∼85% of cancers, this has become a significant strategy for drug development and molecules that bind to and stabilize G-quadruplexes have been identified.
-Recently, there has been growing interest in quadruplex-forming sequences elsewhere in the genome (Julian L. Huppert et al, 2005).
+Nucleic acid sequences rich in guanine are capable of forming four-stranded structures called G-quadruplexes, stabilized by Hoogsteen hydrogen bonding between a tetrad of guanine bases (also called Potential G-quadruplex forming sequences, PQS).
+At genome level, The PQS (figure 1) has been shown to decrease the activity of the enzyme telomerase, which is responsible for elongating telomeres.
+Since elevated telomerase activity has been implicated in ∼85% of cancers, this has become a significant strategy for drug development and molecules that bind to and stabilize G-quadruplexes have been identified (Julian L. Huppert et al, 2005).

 ![Figure 1](G4PromFinder_outputs/G-tetrad.jpeg)

+Figure 1.

 In the genome, there exist many instances in which the PQSs possess more than four G tracks that can result in these sequences adopting dynamic structures equilibrating between multiple folds.
-Te ability of PQSs to fold intracellularly was first observed by immunostaining of ciliate telomeres and this study was followed by immunofuorescence of human cells to fnd folded G4s18.
 Te folding of PQSs to G4s has been implicated in causing strand breaks during replication in the absence of faithful helicases to resolve these roadblocks to polymerase bypass; when located in gene promoters, G4s can regulate transcription of the gene; G4s may be important in telomere biology; and they may function at origins of replication in humans.
-Experiments have found folded G4s are not limited to the genome as they can fold in the transcriptome ().
+Experiments have found folded G4s are not limited to the genome as they can fold in the transcriptome (Ding, Y. et al 2018).